wp-plugins/xfile/readme.txt

 = Features =
 * Full keyboard support ala Midnight or Total-Commander
 * Multi tab
-* Code editor with auto-completion for CSS,PHP and Javascript
+* Advanced code editor with auto-completion for CSS, PHP and Javascript
 * Multi selection
 * Advanced search
 * Drag'n drop for copy, move and upload into any panel
 * Standard actions : Edit, Move, Rename, Info, Delete,Compress and Download
-* Sandbox modus for PHP and HTML files
-* Code editor with CSS hot reload
 * 2 image editors : Pixlr and Aviary
-* View Word, Excel and Powerpoint files with Zoho
 * Enhanced security
-* Enhanced media preview
+* Enhanced media preview as cover flow like on Macintosh or simple preview panel for whatever content & media
-* FTP, SFTP, Dropbox, WebDav.
+* Mount external FTP, SFTP, Dropbox, WebDav.
 More are schedule : Flickr, GoogleDrive
+* 5 display modes for file panels : Thumbnails, List, Preview, Cover-Flow, Split-Horizontal, Split-Vertical
+* 3 main layouts : Dual panel, single panel and 'preview', ideal for media browsing
+* Visual programming language for extending the plugin easier (see screenshot 4).
+Open wp-content/plugins/xcom/blox.xblox!
+* Logging panel with filters
+* built-in Javascript and Bash shell
+* probably lots of more features i cant remember, in short : this is the hottest file manager you've ever seen.
+* over 25 themes and 20 editor themes
+* user folders: simple put wp-content/%user%/ in the start path settings

 = Controls : Keyboard =
 * SPACE : Open Preview